 Highlights are artifacts such as platinum records and clothing memorabilia including jumpsuits.
 Elvis’ automobile collection including a pink Cadillac and a Dino Ferrari is another highlight.
 And don’t miss to see Elvis’ airplanes to see how he made his longer journeys.

-B. Discover the Music City and capital of country music on the Los Angeles to New York road trip
+B. Nashville, Tennessee – Discover the Music City and capital of country music on the Los Angeles to New York road trip

 Nashville earned the nickname Music City a long time ago and the city is the country music capital of the world.

 You just have to walk in downtown Nashville and Lower Broadway for a few minutes to understand why the city is the undisputed country music capital of the world.
 There, live music is offered day or night.
 The bars, the honky tonks, let their music stream out to the streets contributing to the special atmosphere in the city.
 Enjoying all the live music on Lower Broadway is a great way to experience Nashville as you visit on the perfect cross country road trip from LA to NYC.

 To immerse yourself more in the country music, a visit to the Country Music Hall of Fame and Museum is strongly recommended.
 It’s home to exhibits and artifacts highlighting the history and significance of country music.
 Experience the evolution of one of the fastest growing genres within music.
 And see how the country genre has influenced many other genres.
 A visit here also further explains why Nashville is the center of the country music industry.